-We look for a strong record of College and department service in every case for reappointment or tenure, although such a record will not compensate for lack of excellence in the categories of research and teaching.
+We look for a strong record of service to the College community in every case for reappointment or tenure, although such a record will not compensate for lack of excellence in the categories of research and teaching.
 The CFA understands that opportunities for service vary across the College, so not all service records will look the same.
 Participation on committees of Academic Council and departmental committees and other forms of College service are expected, with particular note taken if a faculty member has assumed significant responsibilities in the work of a committee or on behalf of a specific college initiative.
+The committee also appreciates that many faculty members make significant contributions to academic programs other than the department or program in which they are appointed, and encourages candidates to highlight those contributions.

 The CFA also values public service and service to the profession.
 Such service might include participating in external review processes for academic journals or other publication outlets or institutions, media appearances or commentary in the public press, organizing panels and symposia at meetings of professional organizations, or serving on the governing bodies of such organizations.

-It is important that both candidates and R&P committees identify aspects of excellence in the service record in their statements to the CFA, since such excellence may otherwise be difficult for the CFA to recognize and evaluate.
+It is important that candidates include all service contributions on their activities sheets, and that both candidates and R&Ps identify aspects of excellence in the service record in their statements to the CFA, since such excellence may otherwise be difficult for the CFA to recognize and evaluate.

-Members of the 2016-17 Committee on Faculty Appointments:
+Members of the 2017-18 Committee on Faculty Appointments:

-Paula Johnson, President

-Andrew Shennan, Provost and Dean of the College (Chair)
+Paula Johnson, President Andrew Shennan, Provost and Dean of the College (Chair) Rebecca Bedell, Art Courtney Coile, Economics Alex Diesl, Mathematics Don Elmore, Chemistry Layli Maparyan, Africana Studies Adam Van Arsdale, Anthropology

-Kathryn Lynch, Dean of Faculty Affairs (non-voting)

-John Cameron, Biological Sciences

-Courtney Coile, Economics

-Don Elmore, Chemistry

-Tracy Gleason, Psychology

-Layli Maparyan, Africana Studies

-Larry Rosenwald, English